 Darren Combs is a new inspector who has just started T&Q training.
+John Gillimore and John Park are new inspectors who are taking T&Q core classses.
 Mellissa goes out with new inspectors to ensure that they are qualified.

 - a-b.
-After reviewing T&Q records, it has be determined that Chris Bailey, David Nash Mike Nantz, Scott Morris and Melissa Holbrook have all completed gas core training, Gas IMP training, OQ qualification and investigation qualification. - c.
+After reviewing T&Q records , it has be determined that Chris Bailey, David Nash, Mike Nantz, Scott Morris and Melissa Holbrook have all completed gas core training, Gas IMP training, OQ qualification and investigation qualification. - c.
 There is no LNG in Kentucky - d.
-Mellissa Holbrook, Chris Bailey and Mike Nantz completed root cause training. - e.
+Melissa Holbrook, Chris Bailey and Mike Nantz completed root cause training. - e.
 Inspectors went to the Kentucky gas expo for additional training. - f.
-Inspectors were qualified to perform inspection they performed - Did state records and discussions with state pipeline safety program manager indicate adequate knowledge of PHMSA program and regulations?
+Inspectors were qualified to perform the inspections they performed. - Did state records and discussions with state pipeline safety program manager indicate adequate knowledge of PHMSA program and regulations?

-Mellissa is core gas trained, IMP qualified and has taken her training to become investigation qualified, OQ qualified and root cause trained.
-She become program manager in 2019.
+Mellissa is core gas trained, IMP qualified and has taken training to become investigation qualified, OQ qualified and root cause trained.
+She became program manager in 2019.
 She was hired as a Kentucky pipeline inspector in 2005 out of college.

-General Comments: Info Only = No Points
+3 General Comments: Info Only Info Only Info Only Info Only

-No issues with Part C.
+The are no issues with Part C.

-Total points scored for this section: 10 Total possible points for this section: 10
+Total points scored for this section: 10 Total possible points for this section: 10 inspection frequencies for operators on the random inspection list were reviewed.
+Inspection frequencies were within required intervals.

-Did state inspect all types of operators and inspection units in accordance with time intervals established in written procedures?
+1 Did state inspect all types of operators and inspection units in accordance with time intervals established in written procedures?
 Chapter 5.1

-- a.
-Standard (General Code Compliance)
+- Standard (General Code Compliance) a.

-- b.
-Public Awareness Effectiveness Reviews
+- Public Awareness Effectiveness Reviews b.

 - c.
 Drug and Alcohol

 - d.
 Control Room Management

-- e.
-Part 193 LNG Inspections
+- Part 193 LNG Inspections e.

 - f.
 Construction (did state achieve 20% of total inspection person-days?)

-- g.
-OQ (see Question 3 for additional requirements)
+- OQ (see Question 3 for additional requirements) g.

-- h.
-IMP/DIMP (see Question 4 for additional requirements)
+- IMP/DIMP (see Question 4 for additional requirements) h.